Solar System¶

 Solar cells are very tricky to solder to.

-Solar cells then need to be arranged on some kind of support structure (a panel) and mounted to a tracker in order to fly with it.
+Solar cells then need to be arranged on a support structure (panel) and mounted to a tracker in order to fly.

-This is very error prone and time consuming (and boring).
+This is very error prone, time consuming, and boring.

-You solder one PCB on the top of the solar cells, another PCB on the bottom, and then solder the two PCBs together.
+When you solder one PCB on the top of the solar cells, another PCB on the bottom, the internal circuitry of the PCB will combine the cells and make a complete panel.

-Once you have one set of 3 cells assembled, make another.
+Once you have one set of 3 cells assembled, make another, and combine together.

 The orientation of the 3-cell jig PCB is critical.